SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_subscriber_image/EVENT_PIPELINE_EVALUATION.md

 - resource quotas and retention;
 - correctness across duplicate or reordered cross-partition events.

+## Implemented bounded-batch slice

+The repository now implements the first vertical slice of this split:

+- `test_aggregator_subscriber_image` contains Envoy capture, transport decoding, and an idempotent Kafka producer, but no pytest analyzer;
+- `test_aggregator_kafka_image` contains a Kafka consumer and an independent copy of the pytest analyzer;
+- the version-1 bounded contract publishes `connection_log` records followed by `capture_complete`, or a terminal `capture_failed` infrastructure event;
+- the functional topology includes a single-node Kafka broker.

+This slice intentionally retains global quiet and one `CAPTURE_ID` per analyzer run for compatibility.
+It is not yet the session-aware, per-segment, recoverable implementation described above.

 ## Recommended rollout

 1. Extract `streaming_admin_tap.py` into a `tap-subscriber` image and remove